rpurmehdi/BakerySync/README.md

-# Bakery ERP System
+# BakerySync ERP System

-Welcome to the Bakery ERP (Enterprise Resource Planning) System project repository.
+Welcome to the BakerySync ERP (Enterprise Resource Planning) System project repository.
 This project is a fictional representation of an ERP system designed for a bakery.
 It was created for demonstration purposes and is not intended for actual use.

 ## Overview

-The Bakery ERP System is a comprehensive software solution designed to streamline and manage various aspects of bakery operations.
+The BakerySync ERP System is a comprehensive software solution designed to streamline and manage various aspects of bakery operations.
 This ERP system includes modules for raw material management, production planning, quality control, inventory management, and more.

 ## Features